-Pursuant to Section 134(5) of the Companies Act, 2013 in relation to the audited financial statements of the Company for the year ended 31st March 2020, the Board of Directors hereby confirms that:
+Pursuant to Section 134(5) of the Companies Act, 2013 in relation to the audited financial statements of the Company for the year ended 31st March 2021, the Board of Directors hereby confirms that:

-- i.
-In the preparation of the annual accounts for the financial year ended 31st March, 2020, the applicable accounting standards have been followed and there are no material departures; - ii.
-That such accounting policies have been selected and applied consistently and the Directors made judgements and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year and the profit and loss of the company for that period;

-- iii.
-Proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities; - iv.
+- In the preparation of the annual accounts for the financial year ended 31st March, 2021, the applicable accounting standards had been followed with proper explanation relating to material departures; - ii.
+The Directors has selected such accounting policies have been selected and applied them consistently and made judgements and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the year and of the profit and loss of the company for that period; - iii.
+Directors had taken Proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities; - iv.
 The Directors had prepared the annual accounts on a going concern basis; - v.
-Internal financial controls have been laid down to be followed by the company and that such internal controls are adequate and were operating effectively; and - vi.
-Proper system have been devised to ensure compliance with the provisions of all applicable laws were in place and that such systems were adequate and operating effectively.
+The Directors has devised Proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively. - vi.
+The Directors has laid down internal financial controls to be followed by the company and that such internal financial controls are adequate and operating effectively.